AIs-HE/mecalapp/calculation_guidelines/circuit_dimmension_architecture.md

    - Treat placeholders purely as visual suggestions; when the user types a value the placeholder disappears and the typed value becomes the model value.
    - For compatibility, placeholder activation logic should treat both `''` (empty string) and non-value tokens like `'--'` as empty states — preferring `''` as the canonical empty value.

+### Runtime UI details (code is the truth)

+The current implementation in the `circuit-dimension-memory` branch is the source of truth for runtime behavior.
+Important UX/implementation details from the codebase:

+- **Per-tab state model:** `CircuitTabs` holds per-tab data as `commonByTab: Record<string, CommonInputs>` and `equipmentsByTab: Record<string, Equipment[]>`.
+The overall memory payload is an object keyed by tab id.
+- **`activeTab` prop:** `CommonInputs` and `EquipmentTableGallery` receive an `activeTab` prop and render tab-specific inputs/columns when `activeTab === 'dc_panel'` (DC layout) or `activeTab === 'transfer_outputs'` (transfer behavior).
+- **Per-row text buffers & error maps:** The equipment gallery uses controlled text buffers (e.g., `installedInputs`, `usageInputs`, `protectionInputs`) and per-row error maps to preserve intermediate typing (allowing '.' while typing) and to show transient validation overlays.
+- **Placeholders are visual-only:** Caliber/resistance/Xl suggestions are shown using the input `placeholder` attribute and do not overwrite model values; an explicit apply action would be required to persist a suggestion.
+- **Transfer panels UI:** In the code `transfer_outputs` renders `usageFactor` as a read-only (disabled) input and `demandedPower` as a select with options `['Ese','NonEse','Ese&NonEse']`.
+The select is rendered and wired to the row model; actual summation of Ese/NonEse groups is intended behavior but the live summation across tabs is a separate wiring step (the UI shows the selector control now).
+- **DC panel mapping:** DC rows use DC-prefixed fields in the model, for example: `dcoutput`, `dcname`, `chargeType`, `equipmentNumber`, `unitInstalledPower`, `demandedPowerFactor`, `InFac`, `dcprotectionCurrent`, `dcconductorsPerPhase`, `dccaliber`, `dccalculatedAmpacity`, `dcconductorLength`, `dcresistance`, `dcregulation`, `dclossesPerc` (presentation shows percent strings for REG/LOS but those are derived, not persisted as inputs).
+- **Calculated fields are read-only and not persisted:** Calculated outputs (iNominalx125, regulation, lossesPerc, calculatedAmpacity, etc.) are computed in the client but should not be written into the authoritative DB payload; persistence only stores input fields according to the Draft/DB contract.
+- **Stable handler identity:** A previously-observed React "Maximum update depth" warning was fixed in the code by memoizing the `onChange` handler passed from `CircuitTabs` into `CommonInputs` (using `useCallback`) so effects depending on that handler do not retrigger infinitely.

+Refer to `components/CircuitTabs.tsx`, `components/CommonInputs.tsx` and `components/EquipmentTableGallery.tsx` for the exact runtime wiring.

 ### 3.3.4 Editing System

 #### Inline Editing: